railtoolkit/railway-layer-model/docs/insights.md

       -> division into juctions by network layer

   * a directed graph can also model a common turnout, but not the signal or a crossing
+  * turnout/crossing complex element in railML as well: "complexType SwitchIS"
   * direction in directed graph used for progression along objects
     * progression forward as in with the milage of the tracks
+  * [1] the modeling of a crossing can be used for all branching objects, but the directed graph modeling of a turnout cannot be used for crossings (see [2])
+    * name: branch and relation

   * for this prototype no milage based on a line, but:
     * selecting one milage  out of the coverage of my scope
     * conversion to an overall single milage
   * base_ref connects to the BaseLayer
   * precision of pos is length 6 due to the "hoehenplan"

 # speed profile layer